New Zealand has two committees that perform key roles in relation to drug policy and classification.

 Expert Advisory Committee on Drugs (EACD)

-The Expert Advisory Committee on Drugs (EACD) was established by the Misuse of Drugs Amendment Act 2000 to provide expert advice to the Minister of Health regarding drug classification issues.
+The Expert Advisory Committee on Drugs (EACD) was established by the Misuse of Drugs Amendment Act 2000 to provide expert advice to the Minister of Health (the Minister) regarding drug classification issues.

 - conducts reviews of controlled drugs and other narcotic or psychotropic substances

-- recommends to the Minister of Health whether and how such substances should be classified under the Misuse of Drugs Act 1975
+- recommends to the Minister whether and how such substances should be classified under the Act

 - increases public awareness of its work by (for instance) releasing papers, reports and recommendations.